Nisha-B-Rajput/iiitb_alu/README.md

 # iiitb_alu-Arithmetic and Logic Unit
-This project simulates a arithmetic and logical unit (ALU) using Verilog Programming.
+This project simulates an arithmetic and logical unit (ALU) using Verilog Programming.
 Here we are going to make a clock driven 4-bit synchronous ALU.

 ## Introduction